-Some important points:
+- Some important points:

-- A statistical analysis should be used to justify animal numbers.
-The goal is not to minimize the number of animals used but to determine the right number of animals for obtaining valid results. - It is acceptable to ask for animals that will be used to perfect surgical or other techniques prior to initiating planned experiments. - Studies on cadavers from other approved protocols in advance of any procedure on a live animal are strongly encouraged.
-By doing this, techniques can be perfected as much as possible before any live animals are used. - It is also acceptable to ask for animals that will be used in pilot experiments in addition to animals requested for more robust experiments.
+A statistical analysis should be used to justify animal numbers. - It is acceptable to ask for animals that will be used to perfect surgical or other techniques prior to initiating planned experiments.

+It is also acceptable to ask for animals that will be used in pilot experiments in addition to animals requested for more robust experiments.